ljaviertovar/restful-api-typescript-mongodb/README.md

-# restful-api-typescript-jwt
+# restful-api-typescript-mogodb-jwt
-Restful API with Nodejs, TypeScript and JWT
+Restful API with Nodejs, TypeScript, MongoDB and JWT